Open Bible Data Home About News OET Key

 Parallel MARK 9:43

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 BI Mark 9:43 ©

-Text critical issues=small word differences Clarity of original=clearImportance=normal(All still tentative.)
+Text critical issues=small word differences Clarity of original=clear Importance to us=normal(All still tentative.)

-OET (OET-RV)If your hand causes you to disobey God, cut it off—it’s better to enter eternal life being maimed, than to have two hands but to be thrown into the fire that never goes out.
+OET (OET-RV)[ref]If your hand causes you to disobey God, cut it off—it’s better to enter eternal life being maimed, than to have two hands but to be thrown into the fire that never goes out.

 OET-LVAnd if the hand of_you may_be_stumbling you, cut_ it _off, it_is better for_you to_come_in into the life maimed, than to_go_away into the geenna having the two hands, into the the inextinguishable fire.